 In our interview, Arco Westbroek, Head of Products at Carerix, explains how Scrum helped boost the productivity of their Ukrainian development team and why it’s so important to foster cross functionality within your team.
 He also reveals why he thinks outsourcing is the best option for Dutch startups to grow and succeed and describes how outsourcing enabled Carerix to hire 6 new developers in only 3 months, which would have been impossible in the Netherlands.

-Q: Could you please introduce yourself and describe your role at Carerix a bit?
+Q: Could you introduce yourself and describe your role at Carerix?

 I started at Carerix in 2012 and before that I was a Carerix customer.
 So initially I began cooperation with Carerix as a customer from the recruitment world.
 After that, in 2012, I joined as a Business Consultant, helping to onboard new customers.
 Then, I made a shift to the Product Marketing position, and the last few years I've been a Head of Products – I'm responsible for all the products we deliver to our customers.

-Q: How did it help you to be first the customer and then in your role as a Product Manager at Carerix?
+Q: How did it help to be the customer and then a Product Manager at Carerix?

 Well, it helped a lot.
 I worked for 10 years at a recruitment agency and used all kinds of different software to facilitate and ease my workflow.
 Actually, the main reason I joined Carerix was to become the customer "representative" within the organization.
 When I joined, Carerix was a very technology oriented company, yet the main aim of our company is to help customers become more successful by delivering them high quality software.
 So definitely, looking from the customer's perspective helps a lot.